codepath/android_guides/Gestures-and-Touch-Events.md

 PhotoViewAttacher mAttacher = new PhotoViewAttacher(mImageView);
 ```

 Check out the [PhotoView](https://github.com/chrisbanes/PhotoView) readme and sample for more details.
+You can also check the [TouchImageView](https://github.com/MikeOrtiz/TouchImageView) library which is a nice alternative.

 ### Dragging and Dropping